mv1388/aitoolbox/README.md

 Different NLP data processing functions and NLP oriented task performance evaluation definitions such as Q&A, summarization, machine translation, ...

+# Examples of package usage

+Look into the `examples` folder for starters.
+Will be adding more examples of different training scenarios.

 ## Requesting Spot Instances on AWS

 https://chatbotslife.com/aws-setup-for-deep-learning-fda04db6df75